Man Utd team news: Rashford and Anthony Elanga travel for Granada clash | Goal.com

 Who has made the travelling squad?

-Eric Bailly is still in Ivory Coast after testing positive for Covid-19.
+Eric Bailly, meanwhile, is still in Ivory Coast after testing positive for Covid-19.

 Full squad: De Gea, Henderson, Lee Grant, Nathan Bishop, Victor Lindelof, Harry Maguire, Luke Shaw, Alex Telles, Axel Tuanzebe, Aaron Wan-Bissaka, Brandon Williams, Amad, Bruno Fernandes, Fred, Daniel James, Juan Mata, Nemanja Matic, Scott McTominay, Paul Pogba, Donny van de Beek, Edinson Cavani, Elanga, Mason Greenwood, Rashford.